CSCI-5619-Fall-2020/Lecture-16/README.md

 ## Participation Exercise

-The participation exercise for this lecture is posted on Canvas.
+There is no participation exercise for this lecture.

 ## License